NBPub/BeatLog/README.md

 	- Enable via environmental variable, if enabled Gunicorn should look for cerificates / keyfiles.
 This way a key can be added and "activated" after initial setup.
 - Bugfixes
   - Do better to ensure that this release is "stable", now that I'm using "stable" tags.
+- No longer building **arm32v7** image with each commit, will only build for stable releases

 ### Possible Improvements